 Therefore, in this article, we will explore the key aspects of Cayman annual returns for exempted companies, highlighting the benefits they contribute to the Cayman Islands as an ideal hub for investment activities, necessary filing procedures, and notable regulatory restrictions concerning your business operations.

 Cayman exempted companies registered as investment funds

-Cayman Islands has attracted thousands of regulated open-ended funds (mutual funds) and close-ended funds (private funds).
+The Cayman Islands has attracted thousands of regulated open-ended funds (mutual funds) and close-ended funds (private funds).
 Strikingly, US investors occupy the largest proportion.
-The reasons for this popularity are the island’s tax neutrality, its proximity to the US, tailored legislation for investment funds, and up-to-date regulatory regime.
+The reasons for this popularity are the island’s tax neutrality, its proximity to the US, tailored legislation for investment funds, and an up-to-date regulatory regime.